syncfusion-content/javascript-docs/js/TimePicker/Knockout-Support.md

 Knockout support allows you to bind the **HTML** elements against any of the available data models.

-Two types of knockout binding supported,
+Two types of Knockout binding supported,

 * One-way binding
 * Two-way binding